 Alternatives to development finance

-Development finance can be costly by comparison to a traditional mortgage but often is the only method of funding the project.
+Development finance can be costly by comparison to a traditional mortgage.
+But often, it’s the only method of funding the project.

-Where a large commercial development is involved, an experienced developer will use other forms of commercial/mezzanine finance/joint ventures to reduce the requirement for development finance.
+Where a large commercial development is involved, an experienced developer will use other forms of commercial/mezzanine finance/joint ventures.
+This is done to reduce the requirement for development finance.

-Second charge overdraft loans are also popular as they provide a facility which the borrower can dip into and only pay interest on the balance outstanding at the time.
-They also offer the ability to flex the loan amount up and down without penalty within the agreed parameters.
+Second charge overdraft loans are also popular, as they provide a facility which the borrower can dip into.
+They can only pay interest on the balance outstanding at the time.
+Also, they offer the ability to flex the loan amount up and down without penalty, within the agreed parameters.

-Bridging loans secured against other property is also worthy of consideration as this allows the developer to bring more cash to the table and thus negotiate a more flexible and lower cost development facility.
+Bridging loans secured against other property is also worthy of consideration.
+This allows the developer to bring more cash to the table, and thus negotiate a more flexible and lower cost development facility.

-For developers who are doing smaller projects on their own personally or through their limited company, it is important to speak to a whole of market advisor with expertise in development, second charges, bridging as well as residential and buy to let mortgages.
-By doing so a more holistic approach can be taken using all of the developer’s assets to help minimise costs and increase the choice of loans available.
+For developers who are doing smaller projects on their own, personally or through their limited company, it is important to speak to a whole of market advisor.
+Preferably, with expertise in development, second charges, bridging, as well as residential and buy to let mortgages.
+By doing so, a more holistic approach can be taken using all of the developer’s assets to help minimise costs and increase the choice of loans available.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.